Azure/iot-operations-sdks/doc/setup.md

 # Setup

-The following instructions provide details on configuring your Kubernetes cluster

-## Anatomy of installer
+The following instructions will get your started with setting up a development environment for building the samples and creating Azure IoT Operations applications.

 ## Setup the Platform